 Bachelor of Fine Arts - Theatre

-The Bachelor of Fine Arts in Theatre degree program is divided into two curricula for students pursuing Performance and students pursuing Design and Technology or Stage Management.
+The Bachelor of Fine Arts in Theatre degree program is divided into two curricula for students pursuing Performance and students pursuing Design and Technical Theatre or Stage Management.

 The various programs of the Department of Theatre offer creative opportunities for theatrical learning and pre-professional training at every academic level.
 Undergraduate majors may prepare for careers in teaching, acting, design/technology, and related fields.
 The Department sponsors a large number of production activities and practicum experiences including the Bonstelle Theatre, Studio Theatre, Director's Series, and Student Stage.
 Participation in these activities is available to all University students.